 Steps to Planning a Climb on Denali or Mount Foraker

-The four-page Expedition Planning Tools section (a revision of the former 'Mountaineering Booklet') is required reading for all climbers attempting Denali or Mount Foraker.
+The four-page Expedition Planning Tools section is required reading for all climbers attempting Denali or Mount Foraker.

 Climbers attempting Denali or Mount Foraker must register at least 60 days prior to their start date.